Amirag96/angular-basics/README.md

 ## What is Angular?
 • Angular is a javascript framework which allows you to create reactive single page applications (SPA) <br />
 • It gives the user a very reactive experience <br />
-• Javascript changes the DOM element in the runtime <br /> [the Element object represents an HTML element, like P, DIV, A, TABLE, or any other HTML element]
+• Javascript changes the DOM element in the runtime <br /> DOM Element &rarr; [the Element object represents an HTML element, like P, DIV, A, TABLE, or any other HTML element]

 • **Angular CLI** &rarr; a tool to create projects, generate application and library code, <br />
 and perform a variety of ongoing development tasks such as testing, bundling, and deployment.